 Three Tips on Landing a PR Internship

-If you are passionate about PR and considering it as career path, you might start with applying for a PR internship.
-However, just like everything else in the PR world, these internships are highly competitive and interviews can be demanding.
+If you are passionate about PR and considering it as a career path, you might start by applying for a PR internship.
+Internships in any industry can be highly competitive and demanding.
 To successfully land a PR internship, consider these tips:

-To hear more industry advice from our team, connect with us on Instagram
+Revolution PR is still accepting applications for our Winter Intern - visit our winter intern blog post to learn more about this position.
+To hear more industry advice from our team, connect with us on Instagram and Facebook!